-Poor
+🔵 Poor

-We expect to see evidence that the investment pathways product is reviewed at least annually, with new products or services being developed taking into account pathway investors' characteristics, needs and objectives.
+We expect to see evidence that the investment pathways product is reviewed on a regular cycle of not more than every three years, with new product features or service innovations being launched when appropriate and in line with relevant improvements being made to other similar products offered by the Firm.
+We expect these changes to have been developed taking into account pathway investors' characteristics, needs and objectives, including direct feedback from pathway investors.